Overcoming a plot’s challenging planning history

 “It enabled an off-the-shelf attic truss to be used helping to reduce costs.
 The result is a building with its own character, a great sense of space and a palette of high quality materials which were made possible by saving money on the structure.”

-The project has now been granted detailed planning permission, the first scheme to be successful on the site.
+The project was granted detailed planning permission, the first scheme to be successful on the site.
 When giving permission, the planning department commented positively on the design and the care that had been taken to ensure the new home complemented the neighbouring listed cottage.